 Employers are becoming increasingly dependent on social media for traffic.
-In September 2013 Shareaholic reported the eight biggest social referrers drove 16.4 percent of traffic to publishers’ sites, and a year later, that number had nearly doubled, to 29.5 percent.
+In September 2013 Shareaholic reported the eight biggest social referrers drove 16.4% of traffic to publishers’ sites, and a year later, that number had nearly doubled, to 29.5%.
 As the study revealed, journalists are now feeling the pressure to write “sharable & digestible” stories surrounding topics which are already trending and focusing on ways to develop headlines which demand attention.

 Journalists are also being called upon to leverage their individual social media profiles and adjust how they approach their stories to aide in getting the stories the most possible shares across social media.
 82% of survey respondents said they use images to make stories more searchable (click to tweet).

 It’s a fact that 90% of the information transmitted to the brain is visually based (click to tweet), and the human brains processes images 60,000 times faster than text, a stat which I often share when discussing leveraging visual content within social media.

 It’s no surprise the facts revealed within the study, and how social media has redefined journalism and publishing.
 As social media continues to become more prevalent many traditional media companies continue to struggle to keep up.
 Employers are becoming increasingly dependent on social media or traffic, and roles such as mine are here to help journalists, and the rest of the business stay up to speed with trends in social media.
 I think the study shares some great stats, and raises a great issue faced by journalists.
 What do you think?
 Please leave me a comment or tweet me your thoughts.

 According to new research from the University of California in San Diego sharing an uplifting quote or status update on Facebook or other social media platforms can be contagious.